Wharley01/Path/README.md

 Path framework is an API-first PHP framework crafted for javascript.

- Path is an MVC framework that uses your preferred javascript framework as the View while It handles the modelling and Controlling.
-Path is more Suitable for PWA and MVC modern web apps, can also be used to build just API for your existing App.
+ Path framework is an MVC framework that uses your preferred javascript framework as the View while It handles the modeling and Controlling.
+Path framework is more Suitable for PWA and MVC modern web apps, can also be used to build just API for your existing App.

  If you are someone that gets bored of single language on both client and server sides just like me, Path is for you.

-Path can also be used to build real-time Apps, While all your data are still within your server (Seems like a better alternative to firebase?)
+Path framework can also be used to build real-time Apps.
+While all your data are still within your server (Seems like a better alternative to firebase?)

 ## Contents